AviatrixSystems/avxlabs-docs/flightschool/docs/lab4.md

 ### Description

 As you have been able to see in the previous labs, Aviatrix provides a ton of security features.
 We haven't even gone into some of the other security capabilities of the platform, like TLS decryption, IDS and anomaly behavior detection.
-However, in some scenario's you need an external solution.
-For example, if all your organisations security operations are standardized around a 3rd party NGFW solution, it may be required to implement such a solution in the cloud as well.
+However, in some scenarios you need an external solution.
+For example, if all your organisation's security operations are standardized around a 3rd party NGFW solution, it may be required to implement such a solution in the cloud as well.
 It can be challenging to implement a virtual appliance like a NGFW in the cloud, as this was never designed from the ground up to be used like this.
 Aviatrix makes is easy to incorporate such an appliance in the network, and does so in a consistent way across multiple clouds.
 This feature is called Firenet.

 We have already deployed a firewall instance in the lab.
 In order for Firenet to work properly, we need to tell the controller about it.
 In this lab you will accomplish this.